karlthomas3/ds-xml/README.md

 ### Warning

-- You must place the `.xml` you wish to parse in the same location as ds-xml and ensure it's the only `.xml` in that location
+- You must place the `.xml` you wish to parse in the same location as ds-xml and ensure it's the only `.xml` in that location (if parsing local xml)
 - You must place a `csv` containing the IDs for the entries you wish to extract in the same location as ds-xml and ensure it't the only `.csv`